wormschu/Translation-of-frozen-sections-into-FFPE-like-images-for-skin-cancer-/README.md

 🔹 AI-FFPE
 👉 https://github.com/DeepMIALab/AI-FFPE

+### Patch Extraction from Whole-Slide Images

+Whole-slide images (WSIs) were processed using OpenSlide.
+Patches were extracted at pyramid level 2 (≈10× equivalent resolution).

+Patch extraction criteria:

+- Patch size: 512 × 512 pixels
+- Only fully tissue-covered patches were retained (alpha channel = 255)
+- Non-overlapping extraction

+This preprocessing pipeline was applied identically to both Frozen and FFPE WSIs.

+## Repository Status
+The full training and implementation code used in this study will be made publicly available upon acceptance of the associated manuscript.

+The current repository provides a description of the model configuration and preprocessing pipeline to facilitate methodological transparency during peer review.

 ## Final Model
 Among the evaluated architectures (CycleGAN, CUT, SANTA, and AI-FFPE), CUT demonstrated the best overall performance based on quantitative